 Lodging & Meals

 Everyone will stay in heated cabins in the main camp area.
 Meals and snacks are provided throughout the weekend (lunch Saturday through breakfast Monday, plus a sack lunch for service project participants).
 Please note on the registration form if you have any special dietary needs.

 The retreat will be held at Camp Sealth, located on Vashon Island.
 Driving directions are available on our website.
 Bus transportation is available to Camp Sealth on Saturday through registration.
 Carpooling is highly encouraged, and we’ll provide contact information before the event to connect with other participants.
 Teens may drive themselves with parent permission.
 We’ll provide the exact time and location for pick-up one week before the event.
-Return transportation is provided only for those attending the Monday service project; participants will take a bus to the project site, and may be picked up there.
+Return transportation is provided only for those attending the Monday service project; participants will take a bus to the project site at Pigeon Point Park, and may be picked up there.
 We’ll provide the exact time and location for pick-up one week before the event.

 The retreat is fully staffed by experienced Camp Sealth year-round and summer staff, many of whom have worked with teen leaders in our year-round and summer programs.
 Teens will be chaperoned throughout the weekend, and rules and standards of behavior are the same as during summer camp.

 What to Pack

 Make sure to pack weather-appropriate clothes, especially if participating in the Monday service project.
 Hat, gloves, and rain jacket are recommended for outdoor activities.
 Bring a warm sleeping bag and any toiletries that you need.
 A notebook and pen/pencil are also recommended for workshops.
 You may bring your cell phone, but it will be collected and kept by camp staff during the retreat (returned Monday morning).

 To apply for Financial Aid, register online, and choose the “Financial Aid” option during the registration process.
 You’ll be prompted to complete the Campership Application form.

 For questions about the retreat program, transportation, service project, or anything else, contact Alex Kirschner at (206) 826 8919 or email@example.com.